particle-iot/docs/src/content/guide/tools-and-features/console.md

 Now that you have your Product, it's time to import devices.
 Importing devices will assign them to your Product and allow you to start viewing and managing these devices within your Product Console.

 For any product you may be developing, you likely have one or more Particle development kits (i.e. a Photon) that you have been using internally for prototyping purposes.
-We strongly recommend importing these devices into your Product, and using them as your *test group*.
+We strongly recommend importing these devices into your Product, and using them as your *development group*.

-Your *test group* will serve as the guinea pigs for new versions of product firmware.
+In addition, you'll want to have a *test group* of devices to serve as the guinea pigs for new versions of product firmware.
 You should get into the habit of uploading a new version of firmware to your product, and flashing it to your test group to ensure your code is working as expected.
 This too will be covered more in-depth in the [rollout firmware](#rollout-firmware) section below.

 To import devices, click on the Devices icon in your product sidebar, then click on the "Import" button.